axesup/combate/Project-Ideas-List.md

 *Knowledge prerequisite:* Good programming fundamentals, some knowledge of CoffeeScript or JavaScript, and an interest in game design.

 *Difficulty:* Very hard.

-##### <a name="autocomplete"/> Autocomplete Magic

-CodeCombat currently extends the [ace editor](https://github.com/ajaxorg/ace) autocomplete via a [small library](https://github.com/differentmatt/zatanna) to handle our in-game code editor autocomplete.
-It’s useful, but not magical.
-That’s where you come in!
-Contact [matt@codecombat.com](mailto:matt@codecombat.com) for more details.

-*Expected results:* CodeCombat autocomplete almost always puts the code snippet a player wants to type at the top of the suggestion popup, and the autocomplete visuals support advanced styling.

-*Knowledge prerequisite:* Basic web development knowledge.
-We use CoffeeScript, Jade, and Sass, but those are easy to pick up if you know JavaScript, HTML, and CSS.

-Difficulty: Medium.
-Understanding the currently implementation should be straightforward.
-Making autocomplete awesome will be the interesting part.

 ##### <a name="sandbox"/> Your Own Idea